Magnetic field generation by charge exchange in a supernova remnant in the early universe: Generalized Ohm's law

+Furthermore, we consider only charge exchange as ionization of hydrogen atoms, which is valid as long as the shock velocity is smaller than $3000~{\rm km/s}$ \citep{heng07}.
+Equations of motion for each plasma component are as follows:

-where $m_s ,n_s, {\bm V}_s, p_s, q_s, {\bm E}, {\bm B}$, and $c$ are the mass, number density, velocity, pressure, charge, electric field, magnetic field, and speed of light, respectively.
+where $m_s ,n_s, {\bm V}_s, p_s, q_s, {\bm E}, {\bm B}, c$, {\bf and $\pi_s$} are the mass, number density, velocity, pressure, charge, electric field, magnetic field, speed of light, and viscous stress tensor, respectively.
 The subscripts $s(={\rm e,p,b})$ and $s'(={\rm e,p,b,H})$ denote the particle species, where e, p, b, and H mean electrons, protons, beam protons, and hydrogen atoms, respectively.

+In this work, an isotropic momentum distribution is assumed for each plasma in each plasma rest frame as a simple example, so that the pressures are not tensor but scalar.

 The terms including $\tau_{s s'}$ represent the momentum transfer between particle $s$ and particle $s'$ by collision, where $\tau_{ss'}$ is the timescale of momentum transfer due to collision.
-The last term on the right-hand side, $Q_{{\rm mom},s}$, represents the momentum injection due to charge exchange, which is given by
+The last term on the right-hand side, $Q_{{\rm mom},s}$, represents the momentum injection due to charge exchange.

+After a charge exchange process happens, a hydrogen atom becomes a beam proton with the momentum of $m_{\rm p}V_{\rm H}$, a proton with the momentum of $m_{\rm p}V_{\rm p}$ becomes hydrogen atoms, and no electron is newly generated.
+Therefore, the momentum injection terms are given by